dialogic-godot/dialogic/README.md

 v1.1 - WIP
 - Improved event dragging and selection [[Arnaud Vergnet](https://github.com/arnaudvergnet)]
 - Fixed a bug that prevented the deletion of Characters [[AnidemDex](https://github.com/AnidemDex)]
+- Fixed a bug that allowed you to overwrite the event on the theme preview dialog.
 - Added a folder icon to each section of the resource tree.
 - Timeline:
   - New event `Call Node`: Call a Godot NodePath and a method name.
 In addition you can add arguments as well.
 The Timeline will execute those methods and wait for completion, if the method in question is async and/or yielding [[ellogwen](https://github.com/ellogwen)]